dev-jatin-mehra/Diabetes-Streamlit-/README.md

 This Streamlit app predicts the likelihood of diabetes based on input features such as glucose level, blood pressure, BMI, etc.

-## Demo

-Include a link or GIF demonstrating how to use your app here.

 ## Features

 - Predicts the likelihood of diabetes using machine learning models.
 - Provides a user-friendly interface for inputting data.
-- Displays prediction results along with explanations.
+- Displays prediction as displaying a message

 ## Installation